tommeagher/heroku_ebooks/README.md

 ## Credit
 As I said, this is based almost entirely on [@harrisj's](https://twitter.com/harrisj) [iron_ebooks](https://github.com/harrisj/iron_ebooks/).
 He created it in Ruby, and I wanted to port it to Python.
 All the credit goes to him.
 As a result, all of the blame for clunky implementation in Python fall on me.
 If you see ways to improve the code, please fork it and send a pull request, or file an issue for me and I'll address it.

+Hi, it's MrPSB here!
+I've fiddled with this and broken it and fixed it and probably broken it again.
+Credit for the bits that work to everyone who isn't me.